subatomicglue/maggen/coilbot/README.md

 # maggen:coilbot - magnetic coil winding robot

 The goal is to have a stepper motor wind our magnetic coils for us, by counting the turns, smoothly accelerating / decelerating.
-Our customizations to Marlin accomplishes this by making Axis E controlable with `G0 E<rev>` gcode, where `rev` is number of revolutions to rotate.
+Gaurentee consistent number of turns in our magnetic coils.

 [Read about the maggen Designer for axial flux generator cells](https://github.com/subatomicglue/maggen/tree/master/)